lutchenca/lutchenca/README.md

 - 🎓  I have a bachelor degree in Marketing and Advertising 👩‍🎓  but currently I'm trying to get into a master's degree in computer science 👩‍💻.

-- 🌱  I'm on track for learning more about Front End and Web Design, with JavaScript, CSS, HTML and React and back end with NodeJS.
+- 🔭 I’m currently working to Netherlands 🇳🇱 on [Cloud++](https://cloudplusplus.nl/) ans Project Manager.

+- 🌱   I’m currently learning NodeJS and Angular and on track to improve my skills on HTML, CSS, Javascript and Web Design.

 - 💬  My best quality is communication, so feel free to talk and discuss.

-- ✍️  My hobbies/side hustles involves: filmmaking, music, cooking and going to the gym and A LOT MORE 😆.
+- ✍️  My hobbies/side hustles involves: filmmaking, music, cooking and going to the gym 💪.

-- 🥅 2021 Goals: get my first job on web development!
+- 🥅 2021 Goals: start contributing to the open source community and create content!

 <br/>